 Ceramic thermal barrier coatings are critical to improved engine performance

-If you have ever flown on a jet aircraft or used electricity generated from natural gas, you have benefited from gas turbine technology.
+[Gas Turbine and its Components] If you have ever flown on a jet aircraft or used electricity generated from natural gas, you have benefited from gas turbine technology.
 The metallic components of gas turbines are protected from the extreme combustion temperatures in part by high performance ceramics known as thermal barrier coatings (TBCs), Figure 1.
 For the last 30 years, the current industry-standard TBC composition has been 7-8wt% (weight percent) Yttria (YO1.5) Stabilized Zirconia (ZrO2), commonly known as 7YSZ.
 Both power generation and aviation industries aim to increase the operating temperatures of gas turbines to reap the economic and environmental benefits of improved engine efficiency.
 Unfortunately 7YSZ has inherent temperature limitations that prevent it from performing well at high (>1300°C) operating temperatures.
 This has motivated researchers to search for novel TBCs with higher temperature capabilities.

 CeO2-, TiO2-stabilized ZrO2 (CeTiSZ) shows promise at 1350°C